-Peer Mentoring is an opportunity for you to be paired with a student who has completed a year of study on a similar course to you.
-It allows you to gain a better understanding of what to expect, discuss topic areas, and to enhance your skills; socially and academically.
+Peer Mentoring is an opportunity for students to be paired with another student who has progressed further on their course.
+A mentor shares their experience of UWL and studying on the course to help provide their mentee with a better understanding of what to expect, explore shared topic areas, and to enhance their mentees skills; socially and academically.

-Second year students can volunteer to become a Peer Mentor.
-We provide training so that you can best help another student reach their full potential.
-As a mentor you'll develop transferrable skills and enhance your CV.
+Students can volunteer to mentor after completing a year of their own study.
+We provide training so that mentors can best help their mentee to reach their full potential.
+Mentoring is an excellent way to develop transferable skills and enhance your CV.

-To request the support of a Mentor, or to volunteer to become a trained Peer Mentor please e-mail us.
+To request the support of a Mentor, or to volunteer to become a trained Peer Mentor, please e-mail us.

-Mentoring.Service@uwl.αc.uk
+Mentoring.Service@uwl.ac.uk